kerrycobb/recipes/ice-cream.md

 1. Bring milk and cream to a simmer and steep mint leaves for at least an hour.
 Strain liquid and proceed as usual.
 2. Melt chocolate and mix with coconut oil.
 3. Just before turning off the ice cream maker drizzle chocolate into ice cream.
-Alternatively, spread the chocolate on a plate, put in the freezer, and mix chunks into the ice cream before putting it in the freezer to harden.
+Alternatively, spread the chocolate on parchment paper and put in the freezer.
+Then cut into chunks and mix into the ice cream before putting it in the freezer to harden.

 ## Notes
 Last time (29 Apr 2023), used 350 ml milk and 400 ml cream